jamesCodes808/reading-notes/401/class-26.md

 Tailwind CSS is a framework used for quickly building and customizing applications without having to write custom CSS.
 It uses a utility-first CSS framework design.
 These utility classes are used to control the layout, spacing, color, typography, shadows and more to create customized components and designs, all without writing a single line of custom CSS.

+Unlike Bootstrap, which has a pre-defined set of classes for each UI element, Tailwind provides a set of utility classes that can be combined to create custom styles.
+This makes it more flexible and customizable than Bootstrap.

+## Things I want to know more about.

+- I want to get more hands on experience with Django and Tailwind CSS.

+- I want to know if you are able to use CSS frameworks like bootstrap, chakra or MUI with Django, and why Tailwind CSS is the best one.

 > References
 >